mary-tkachenko/action_cable/README.md

 * <a href="https://www.imaginarycloud.com/blog/websockets-and-action-cable-in-rails-5/"> WebSockets And Action Cable In Rails 5 </a>
 * <a href="https://www.imaginarycloud.com/blog/websockets-and-action-cable-in-rails-5/"> Github Repo: Rails WebSocket Example (just need to run '$ bundle update' to make it work) </a>
 * <a href="https://www.learnenough.com/action-cable-tutorial"> An Introduction to Real-Time Apps With Rails 5 </a>
+* <a href="http://blog.teamtreehouse.com/an-introduction-to-websockets"> An Introduction to WebSockets </a>